andykimstar/CPCC-Macro-Excel/README.md

 ### Usage
 * Tracks 12-Month periods usage/deatils of the Requests
-  - Data is coming from Orders Tab
+  - Data from: Orders Tab

 ### Media Requests
 * Tracks 12-Month periods in ( Number & Volumes ) of each Media Requests